Product Philosophy

 Death to silos

 Barriers between teams and tools are the culprit of many issues in modern data analytics processes.
-One of the key focuses of Holistics products and methodologies is to break down barriers between teams, data processing, and storage tools, facilitating seamless flow of data inside an organization.
+One of the key focuses of Holistics products and methodologies is to break down barriers between teams, data processing, and storage tools, facilitating the flow of data inside an organization.
 We believe this flow is essential for an effective data-driven organization.

 By committing to a codification-focused and API-first approach to product design, we ensure that any part of Holistics tooling and process is not locked and can be easily integrated with a data team's existing processes and tools.